ElJayRight/old-notes/Offsec Dev/Shellcode Injection.md

 # The words bit
 Instead of basically copying crow's blog I'm going to add a few things.
 1. Automate the whole "find notepad.exe PID and then start the program" thing.
-2. Inject into the current program.
-3. Load the shellcode from a file.
+2. Load the shellcode from a file.

 # Remote Process Injection
 I think remote is the write word.